-Sandvik's finance organization manages a well-established financial reporting process aimed at ensuring a high level of internal control.
+The Sandvik organization manages a well-established financial reporting process aimed at ensuring a high level of internal control.

-The internal control system aligns with the conceptual framework of COSO, which is based on five key components that provide an effective framework for describing and analyzing the internal control system implemented in the organization.
-The five components are Control Environment, Risk Assessment, Control Activities, Information and Communication and Monitoring and Follow-up.
+The internal control system aligns with the conceptual framework of COSO, which is based on five key components that provide an effective framework for describing and designing the internal control system implemented in the organization.
+The five components are Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring and Follow-up.
 The application of the COSO framework is described below.

-Sandvik internal control over financial reporting forms an integral part of the operational system described in The Sandvik Way on page 58 which also includes risk assessments, policies, procedures and compliance.
 Sandvik's Board of Directors is ultimately responsible for the governance of risk management including internal control over financial reporting.